Why a Structured GLP-1 Doctor Visit Report Matters

 A one‑page GLP‑1 report can be prepared in about 15 minutes and reduces clinician review time significantly, helping keep your visit focused on decisions. — Pepio GLP‑1 Symptom Report Guide

-Include these fields in the export:
+Include these fields in the compiled history:

 - Date and time of each injection